cameronenfuego/cameronenfuego.github.io/_posts/2017-10-17-A-Reflection-on-Imperfection.md

 ![](https://cdn-images-1.medium.com/max/1200/1*ODSLMKT-iCpzPY9ME3CJLA.jpeg)

 I’m not sure when I first learned it, but I figured it out pretty early in life that to receive love, attention, affirmation, protection, and sustenance, I needed to be perfect.
 Looking back, I’m honestly in awe of how observant and sponge-like God made children.
 That’s a hell of a correlation for an infant or a toddler to make.
-That’s one _hell_ of a correlation.
+That’s one _hell_ of a correlation.<!--more-->

 It is the hell in which I’ve been living for nearly three decades.
 It is hell because I think we all agree it is unattainable.
 You do agree with me, right?
 Maybe not, but I’m convinced that on this side of eternity perfection is impossible.
 And yet, here I strive after it unwilling to give up the ghost, day after day, year after year.